 Manual tracking of all instances, volumes, snapshots, configurations, and other technical aspects are not feasible at an enterprise level.
 That is why it is necessary to adopt automation.

 By leveraging automation, the CCoE can ensure that only best practices are allowed to maintain performance standards and cost.
-Besides, automation frees the operations team from manual procedures so that they can focus on various significant aspects running in a cloud environment.
+Besides, automation frees the operations team from manual procedures so that they can focus on various significant aspects of running in a cloud environment.

 The benefits of cloud computing are endless.
 However, to make the most of services offered by the cloud, maintaining its cost is crucial.